PCOS: From symptoms to self-advocacy. Get the handbook

-Ovulation is a hugely important part of your menstrual cycle and reproduction.
+Ovulation is a crucial part of your menstrual cycle and reproductive process.

 During ovulation, your ovary releases an egg that can become fertilized.
 Once fertilization is successful, conception is officially underway.
 Sounds simple enough, right?